“Price is what you pay. Value is what you get.” Warren Buffet

 You can’t put a value on a business simply by looking at its sales.
 Yes, usually valuations are done through multiples of sales.
-Most buyers, however, are interested free cash flow, and free cash flow depends on profit, not sales.
+Most buyers, however, are interested in free cash flow, and free cash flow depends on profit, not sales.

 You need to begin by understanding what knowledgeable buyers are looking for.
 They will look first at your EBITDA, which are your earnings before interest, taxes, depreciation, and amortization.
 When that number is subtracted from the required yearly capital expenditures, you get a pretty good measure of free cash flow.
 In other words, free cash flow is the amount of cash a business generates in a year after paying all of its operating costs, expenses, and minimum new capital requirements but before covering taxes and interest and before deducting depreciation and amortization.

 Even if you have solid EBITDA, buyers will want to know where that EBITDA comes from.
-They will look at your customer base for weight,broadness, diversity, and long term commitment.
+They will look at your customer base for weight,broadness, diversity, and long-term commitment.
 They will also look at your pricing within your given market.

-In summary, buyers are buying the potential to make money in the future.
+Buyers are buying the potential to make money in the future.
 The more money they are likely to make, the more money they are willing to pay for your business.